Educating People with Dementia On Using Social Media Safely

 Early on, talk with the person with dementia to see if they’re willing to share the account’s password.

-You might explain that you won’t interfere with their online activity and that having the password would allow you to help them in case they misplace their password or help them watch out for online fraudsters.
+You might explain that you won’t interfere with their online activity and that having the password would allow you to help them if they misplace it or watch out for online fraudsters.

 Then, if they’re willing to share it, keep the password stored in a safe offline location and use it to periodically check on their account.